ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-6-3.md

-Chapter: Techniques for Facilitating Group Decision-Making Using Network Science and Complexity Theory
+Techniques for Facilitating Group Decision-Making Using Network Science and Complexity Theory
 ======================================================================================================

 In this chapter, we explore techniques for facilitating group decision-making using the principles of network science and complexity theory.
 By harnessing the collective intelligence of a group and leveraging the insights provided by network models, individuals can make more informed and effective decisions in complex problem-solving scenarios.
 This chapter provides practical strategies for fostering collaboration, promoting diverse perspectives, managing group dynamics, and utilizing network models to facilitate group decision-making.